"Waldorf education strives to create

 “The spiritual world is always round us, and we can work more consciously if we note the transition as we move from the earthly world to the spiritual world and vice versa.
 Thus at night we can say as we enter sleep, ‘Now I am entering the spiritual world,’ and in the morning as we awaken, we can say, ‘Now I am entering the earthly world.’” — Helmut von Kügelgen, essay #1 in WORKING WITH THE ANGELS (Waldorf Early Childhood Association of North America 2004), p.
 3.

 Anthroposophists think that when they go to sleep, they are entering the spiritual world, and they tell themselves that the experiences they have then are more significant than the experiences they have when awake.
 The truth is somewhat different.
-When people fall asleep, they are asleep, and the experiences they have then — dreams — have no real meaning at all.
+When people fall asleep, they are asleep, and the experiences they have then — dreams — have little or no real meaning at all.
+Dreams are jumbles of random images produced while the off-duty brain freewheels.*

 Anthroposophists mistake their fantasies and delusions — those that come to them in the night and also those that they cultivate during the day — for clairvoyant wisdom.
 Anthroposophists think they often enter or at least perceive the spiritual world.
 They are mistaken, but this error forms the core of their ideology.

 Waldorf schools usually deny that they are religious institutions — except when they admit that they are.
 The schools also usually deny that they are specifically Christian — except when they claim that they are.
 The truth is that Waldorf schools are very religious, but the religion involved is not Christianity — it is Anthroposophy.
 Here are some of the Anthroposophical doctrines peeking out from the above quotation.
-Bear in mind that these come from a SteinerBooks discussion of Waldorf kindergartens:
+Bear in mind that these arise in a SteinerBooks publication about Waldorf kindergartens:

 • “Incarnating souls”: This concept is crucial to Waldorf education; Waldorf teachers are less interested in conveying knowledge to their students than in helping the students to incarnate here on Earth.